ineiti/aztec-packages/docs/docs/developers/docs/aztec-js/how_to_connect_to_local_network.md

 ---
 title: Getting Started
-tags: [sandbox, connection, pxe]
+tags: [local_network, connection, pxe]
 sidebar_position: 1
-description: Connect your application to the Aztec sandbox and interact with accounts.
+description: Connect your application to the Aztec local network and interact with accounts.
 ---

-This guide shows you how to connect your application to the Aztec sandbox and interact with the network.
+This guide shows you how to connect your application to the Aztec local network and interact with the network.

 ## Prerequisites

-- Running Aztec sandbox (see [Quickstart](../../getting_started_on_sandbox.md)) on port 8080
+- Running Aztec local network (see [Quickstart](../../getting_started_on_local_network.md)) on port 8080
 - Node.js installed
 - TypeScript project set up